 Course B3

 Type of course Elective

-Name of lecturer Prof. Dr. Hazel Grünewald
+Name of lecturer Prof. Dr. Hazel Grünewald hazel.gruenewald@reutlingen-university.de

-Assoc.
-Prof. Gaye Özçelik gayeozcelik@gmail.com; gaye.oezcelik@reutlingen-university.de

 Credits (ECTS) 4

 Contact hours per week 2

-Learning outcomes Subject-specific competencies

-of the course Students learn and practise methods and techniques that can be effectively used in cross-cultural negotiations.
+Learning outcomes of the course Subject-specific competencies Students learn and practise methods and techniques that can be effectively used in cross-cultural negotiations.
 They become familiar with how to deal with the obstacles and complicating factors that might appear while applying them.
 Students gain insight into the dynamics of negotiating and structuring international business transactions.
+The first international description of the dynamics of negotiating and structuring international business transactions.

 Professional, methodological competencies

 Students learn to determine if a negotiation is position-based or interest-based.
 They can differentiate between integrative and distributive bargaining and gain an understanding of which game to play depending on the situation.
-Students analyse the different stages of a negotiation and get acquainted with / practise relevant strategies

-and tactics to successfully manage cross-cultural communications and business negotiations.
+Students analyse the different stages of a negotiation and get acquainted with / practise relevant strategies and tactics to successfully manage cross-cultural communications and business negotiations.

 Social skills and key competencies

 Students are able to reflect and discuss current topics connected to making deals in an international environment.
 They develop a sense of how to separate substantive issues (the deal) from broader relationship issues.

 Students understand and experience the impact of culture on the international negotiation process.
 They learn about different personality and management styles and how these can impact negotiations.
 Students are confronted with ethical implications in negotiations.
 They are also made aware of some of the cognitive biases likely to confront negotiators.

-Personal competencies

 Students can analyse and understand their own personalities and tendencies in bargaining situations.
 They learn how to move out of their comfort zones and adapt to situations.

-• CG 2 reinforced: Students reinforce their intercultural competence, their communication and presentation skills by practising, self-reflection and feedback processes.

-• CG 3 reinforced: Students learn and practice principled negotiation.
-They reflect upon the potential ethical consequences of management decisions from a cultural and personality perspective - reinforced in the context of group exercises, simulation and a self-reflective essay.

-• CG 4 reinforced: Students apply their problem-solving skills to varying conflict situations.
+- CG 2 reinforced: Students reinforce their intercultural competence, their communication and presentation skills by practising, selfreflection and feedback processes. - CG 3 reinforced: Students learn and practice principled negotiation.
+They reflect upon the potential ethical consequences of management decisions from a cultural and personality perspective reinforced in the context of group exercises, simulation and a self-reflective essay. - CG 4 reinforced: Students apply their problem-solving skills to varying conflict situations.
 They analyse the root causes and work out potential solutions.

 1. Cross-cultural communication

-Recapping cultural frameworks

-The role of culture for negotiations

-National culture, organizational culture, functional culture

-Cultural differences relevant for negotiations

-2. Introduction to Negotiations

-Distributive versus integrative negotiations

-The Harvard method: principled negotiations

-Dealing with obstacles and complicating factors

-Different personalities and styles

-Rationality and Cognition

-Cross-cultural negotiation

-- Case study

-- Video
+- Recapping cultural frameworks - The role of culture for negotiations - National culture, organizational culture, functional culture - Cultural differences relevant for negotiations - 2.
+Introduction to Negotiations - Distributive versus integrative negotiations - The Harvard method: principled negotiations - Dealing with obstacles and complicating factors - Different personalities and styles - Rationality and Cognition

-Interactive with continuous simulations Exercises/simulations in groups Indicative reading list Indicative Reading List: Cialdini, R. B. (2021).
+Cross-cultural negotiation Teaching and learning methodology Case study Video Interactive with continuous simulations Exercises/simulations in groups Indicative reading list Indicative Reading List: Cialdini, R. B. (2021).
 Influence.
 The psychology of persuasion.
 (Expanded ed.), Collins.
 Fisher, R., & Ertel, D. (1995).
 Getting Ready to Negotiate: The Getting to Yes Workbook.
 Penguin.
 Fisher, R., & Shapiro, D., (2005).
 Beyond reason.
 Using emotions as you negotiate.
 Viking.
 Harvard business essentials.
 Negotiation (2003).
 Harvard Business School Press (The Harvard business essentials series).
 Lewicki, R. J., Barry, B., & Saunders, D. M. (2010).
 Negotiation.
 (6th ed.).
 McGraw-Hill/Irwin.
 Ury, W. (1993).
 Getting past no. Negotiating your way from confrontation to cooperation.
 (Rev. ed.).
 Bantam Books